Katy Stone: Exhibitions

 Stone's installation artworks were shown in solo exhibitions at the Greg Kucera Gallery, Seattle in 2002, and in 2003 at Suyama Space, Seattle, WA.
 In 2005 Stone created a site-specific installation for her solo exhibition at The Boise Art Museum.
 In 2006 Stone designed a sculptural installation forming "gentle colored rains, spattering down and around her cascades of transparent sheets" which was exhibited at the Patricia Faure Gallery in Los Angeles alongside paintings by Llyn Foulkes.
 In 2008 Stone's solo exhibition A Season Swirling (Unfurling) took place at the Missoula Art Museum, Missoula, MT.
 Stone lived in Montana from 1996-2001 and the central theme of her Missoula exhibition was "based on the Montana landscape and the artist's impressions and memories of the rhythm of its seasons."
 In 2013 Stone's artwork Lunar Drift (2011) was included in the exhibition Flow just Flow, held at the Harnett Museum of Art, University of Richmond.
 In 2019 Stone's solo exhibition Once Upon A Time was organized by the Kansas City Art Institute.
 In 2020 Stone's solo exhibition Light Currents was held at the Ryan Lee Gallery, New York.

 Public art commissions

-In 2011 Stone's artwork Horizon (2011), was commissioned by the General Services Administration's Art in Architecture Program for the Jackson Federal Courthouse, Jackson, MS. Also in 2011, Stone's 14' x 13' x 3" acrylic on aluminum sculpture Life Sign, (2011) was commissioned by the Washington Institute of Technology, Kirkland, WA.
+In 2011 Stone's artwork Horizon (2011), was commissioned by the General Services Administration's Art in Architecture Program for the Jackson Federal Courthouse, Jackson, MS. Also in 2011, Stone's 14' x 13' x 3" acrylic on aluminum sculpture Life Sign, (2011) was commissioned by the Lake Washington Institute of Technology, Kirkland, WA.
 Stone notes that the artwork "expresses the idea of life at both the microscopic and macroscopic level, and symbolizes the concept of interconnectedness."
 Stone's artwork was acquired for the Washington State Art Collection in partnership with Lake Washington Technical College.

-In 2014, Stone was commissioned to create site-specific permanent installations for Seattle City Light's Tech Training Center and the forthcoming South Bellevue light rail station in Bellevue, Washington.
+In 2014, Stone was commissioned to create site-specific permanent installations for Seattle City Light's Tech Training Center and South Bellevue light rail station in Bellevue, Washington.
+Her South Bellevue artwork, titled Slough Wave, was completed in 2022 and spans the roofline and facade of the station's parking garage.
+The installation was inspired by the nearby Mercer Slough.